Washington's Pet Insurance Industry

 No, Mr. President, You Won't Be the Last

 President Obama doesn’t tackle little problems.
 He only tackles big problems, and he aims to solve them.
-As he said in his September 9 speech to Congress on health-care reform: “I am not the first president to take ...
+As he said in his September 9 speech to Congress on health-care reform: “I am not the first president to take up this ...

 This Should Rock a Few Votes